High Probability Bounds for Stochastic Subgradient Schemes with Heavy Tailed Noise: Numerical Experiments

+We report in \Cref{tab:exp3} the $99$th percentile of the optimization error over $100$ repetitions of the algorithms.
+We also indicate the best parameters chosen via the greed search procedure.
+As it is possible to see the parameter setting in \cite{Gorbunov2021} gives tiny values of the stepsizes and quite large values of the clipping levels, which ultimately leads to a noticeable worst performance.

 We make a final comment on this comparison.
-In the numerical section of \cite{Gorbunov2021}, in order to overcome the narrow range of values allowed by the theory, the authors perform a grid-search on the stepsize.
-However, in doing so there is no mathematical guarantee that the selected stepsize leads to a convergent algorithm.
+In the numerical section of \cite{Gorbunov2021}, in order to overcome the narrow range of values allowed by the theory, the authors perform a grid-search on the stepsize without the limitation given in \eqref{eq:20230414a}.
+However, in doing so there is no mathematical guarantee that the selected stepsize leads to a convergent algorithm (according to Theorem~5.1 in \cite{Gorbunov2021}).